-- a.
-Know and understand the key concepts and bodies of knowledge in order to be able to practise osteopathy, underpinned by osteopathic principles and appropriate guidelines.
-These key concepts include: - i. osteopathic concepts of health, illness, disease and behaviours, and related psychological and sociological perspectives - ii. normal and disordered human structure and function, anatomy, physiology, pathophysiology and pain mechanisms - iii. relevant knowledge from clinical, biomedical and behavioural sciences to inform patient management - iv. principles of a healthy lifestyle, and the effects of patients' life choices and lifestyles on their health and well-being - v. an understanding of common medications and their clinical impacts and implications for osteopathic care - vi. the context of osteopathy within the wider healthcare environment - vii. the importance of diversity and individual values and an understanding of equality and anti-discrimination legislation within osteopathic care and how to apply this to practice - viii. the impact of discrimination and health inequalities and how to explore context to provide better care for patients - ix. the different settings and contexts within which osteopathic healthcare is provided including the knowledge and skills required to undertake remote and face to face consultations.

-20. Understand osteopathic philosophy, principles and concepts of health, illness and disease and be able to apply these, critically, in the care of patients.
+&lt;sup>2 MacMillan, Andrew - Osteopathic ableism: A critical disability view of traditional osteopathic theory in modern practice, International Journal of Osteopathic Medicine 42 (2021) 56-60 w and understand the key concepts and bodies of knowledge in order to able to practise osteopathy, underpinned by osteopathic principles and ropriate guidelines.
+These key concepts include: i. osteopathic concepts of health, illness, disease and behaviours , and related psychological and sociological perspectives ii. normal and disordered human structure and function, anatomy, pathophysiology, pathophysiology and pain mechanisms iii. relevant knowledge from clinical, biomedical and behavioural sciences to inform patient management iv. principles of a healthy lifestyle, and the effects of patients' life choices and lifestyles on their health and well-being v. an understanding of common medications and their clinical impacts and implications for osteopathic care vi. the context of osteopathy within the wider healthcare environment vii. the importance of diversity and individual values and an understanding of equality and anti-discrimination legislation within osteopathic care and how to apply this to practice viii the impact of discrimination and health inequalities and how to explore context to provide better care for patients ix. the different settings and contexts within which osteopathic healthcare is provided including the knowledge and skills required to undertake remote and face to face consultations. tand osteopathic philosophy, principles and concepts of health, illness and a and be able to apply these, critically, in the care of patients.